syu-kuri/Spla3bot/.github/README.md

 </p>

-This is a Discord Bot that returns Splatoon 3 stage information by either Mention, Slash Command, or Command.
+This is a Discord Bot that returns Splatoon 3 stage information by Slash Command.

 This bot uses the API of [Spla3 API](https://spla3.yuu26.com/) produced by Emuon to get information.